cholushkin/TinyColor/README.md

 * ParseFromHSV

-HSL and HSV both require either 0.0f-1.0f for the S/L/V properties.
-The H (hue) can have values between 0f-360f.
+Both HSL and HSV representations necessitate values within the range of 0.0f to 1.0f for the saturation (S), lightness (L), and value (V) properties.
+The hue (H) property, in the case of HSL, can range from 0f to 360f.

-RGB input requires either 0-255 (ParseFromRGB) or 0.0f-1.0f (ParseFromRGB256).
+For RGB input, parsing can be done using either a range of 0 to 255 (ParseFromRGB) or 0.0f to 1.0f (ParseFromRGB256).

-Here are some examples of parsing string input:
+Below are examples demonstrating the parsing of string input:

 ### Hex